TritonDataCenter/sdcadm/README.md

 In the case that `sdcadm` finds any issue with any of the services VMs, it will notify you about the problem.
 Otherwise, you can continue onto the next step.

-The detailed list of commands to run in order to verify that we can proceed with the upgrade is:

-    sdcadm self-update
-    sdcadm update --all --just-images

-If you have not configured an SDC zookeeper cluster, you can skip the `update binder` step above.

 ## Download everything before running the upgrades

 It's a good idea to pre-download all the bits required for an upgrade before actually going through it.
-That's the reason we've run the previous `sdcadm update` commands with the `--just-images` option.
+That's the reason we can run the `sdcadm update` commands with `--just-images` option.

 It's also possible to pre-download some images for other SDC components, like agents or gz-tools, using `sdcadm`.
 Just proceed as follows: